solid-adventure/trivial-docs/docs/developer-guides/cloud-staging-api.md

 To run <strong>trivial-ui</strong> locally against the cloud staging API:

 1. Register for an account on the [cloud staging site](https://www.staging.trivialapps.io/register?enableFeatures=registration).
 This is the user and password you'll use locally.
-Password reset and invitations emails work on staging, making it preferable to use the staging UI for account management.
+Password reset and invitations emails work on staging, making it preferable to use the cloud staging site instead of your local install for account management.

+2. Download the trivial-ui [repository](https://github.com/solid-adventure/trivial-ui) and follow the instructions in the readme.

-2. In your .env file in <strong>trivial-ui</strong>, add or uncomment the following:
+3. In your .env file in <strong>trivial-ui</strong>, add or uncomment the following:
 :::code-group
 ```YAML [.env]